Denzil Wraight - Italian Keyboard Instruments

 Although some of Cristofori's pianos have survived, two critical factors determining the quality and volume of sound of the early pianos are not known.

-1. The weight of the stringing used by Cristofori is also not known precisely, although we are told by Maffei's article that it was heavier than on harpsichords.
+1. The weight of the stringing used by Cristofori is not known precisely, although we are told by Maffei's article that it was heavier than on harpsichords.

 2. A deer leather covering was described by Maffei for the hammers, but the hardness conferred by the tanning process greatly affects the tonal quality and cannot now be established.

-Given that we probably cannot determine these unknown factors influencing the tonal performance by documentary research, the only course left to us now is to experiment with the manufacture of new instruments in order to rediscover the possible range of tonal resources at the disposal of the player of the early piano.
+Given that we probably cannot determine these unknown factors influencing the tonal performance by documentary research, the only course left to us now is to experiment with the manufacture of new instruments in order to re-discover the possible range of tonal resources at the disposal of the player of the early piano.

 My reconstruction of the case size commenced by seeking to understand the design procedure for Cristofori and Ferrini instruments using their order of thought.
 It appears that local, Florentine units of measurement explain many of the dimensions chosen, for which reason I define the main case dimensions using them: